threeskimo/gs-ping/README.md

 ## Usage
 Edit `gs-ping.sh` and make sure the `moonlight_ip` is the IP of your local machine running Nvidia GameStream and `ping_threshold` is set to the threshold (in milliseconds) you want the script to use to notify you of an issue by beeping at you and showing the ping result in red.

+After that:

 ```
 chmod +x gs-ping.sh
 ./gs-ping.sh
 ```

+>**NOTE:** You may have to enable advanced sharing options on the Moonlight PC if it is running Windows to allow ICMP ping responses